Landycodes/Youtube-mp3-converter/README.md

 Whats up buddy!!
 So the first step is to download this file by clicking the green "code" button and then Click "Download ZIP"
-Once the file is download right click it and then click "extract to a specific folder" chose where you want the file to be and then click "ok" after that follow these steps.
+Once the file is downloaded, right click it and then click "extract to a specific folder" chose where you want the file to be and then click "ok" after that follow these steps.